 Robert Todd introduced Patricia Herrera as someone he met while attending a Regional in Puerto Vallarta.
 Michael has known her about ten years and thanked her for being here.
 He asked her to say a few words.
 She said she was born and raised in Mexico City.
 She's President of the Mexican Bridge Federation.
-She has a a degree from New York.
+She is an Industrial engineer and holds a Nonprofit Management graduate degree from the New School in New York.
 She owns and runs a consulting business in her country with some international projects.
 She has many friends in the room.
 She love's playing bridge very, very much.
 Joel recalled a Team event where she played with her father, a good match.
 Board members welcomed her fondly.
-She said she's very happy to be here.
+She said she's happy to be here.